 The American University in Dubai is a private, non-sectarian institution of higher learning founded in 1995.
-AUD's Enrollment in 2006-2007 averaged 2,600 students.
-In Spring 2007, eighty-four nationalities were represented in the AUD student body.
+AUD's Enrollment in 2007-2008 averaged 2,750 students.
+In Spring 2008, eighty-three nationalities were represented in the AUD student body.

 AUD offers both undergraduate and graduate degrees.
-A four-year Bachelor's (BBA) degree is offered in Business Administration (with optional Concentrations in Accounting, e-Business, Finance/ Banking, Management, Marketing, and Marketing Communications).
-BFA (Bachelor's of Fine Arts) degrees are offered in Visual Communication (with optional Concentrations in Advertising [Creative], Graphic Design, Illustration, and Photography), and Interior Design.
-The university also offers the Bachelor's of Information Technology (BIT) degree (with optional Concentrations in Application Design and Development, Database Development and Operations, and Network Infrastructure Design and Administration) and a Bachelor's of Communication and Information Studies (BCIS).
-The AUD School of Engineering, established in 2001 through collaboration with the Georgia Institute of Technology, offers the Bachelor's of Science (BS) degree in Civil, Computer, and Electrical Engineering.
+A four-year Bachelor's (BBA) degree is offered in Business Administration (with optional Concentrations in Accounting, e-Business, Economics, Finance, Management, Marketing, and Marketing Communications).
+BFA (Bachelor's of Fine Arts) degrees are offered in Visual Communication (with optional concentrations in Advertising [Creative], Graphic Design, Photography and Studio Art), and Interior Design.
+The university also offers the Bachelor's of Information Technology (BIT) degree (with optional concentrations in Application Design and Development, Database Development and Operations, and Network Infrastructure Design and Administration) and a Bachelor's of Communication and Information Studies (BCIS) with optional concentrations in Radio/Television/Cinema and Journalism.
+The AUD School of Engineering. established in 2001 through collaboration with the Georgia Institute of Technology, offers the Bachelor's of Science (BS) degree in Civil, Computer, and Electrical Engineering.

 The Master's of Business Administration (MBA) is offered as a generalist degree, with the option to specialize in either International Marketing or International Finance.
-It consists of a twelve-course curriculum delivered in the evening.
+It consists of a 12-course curriculum delivered in the evening.

-In addition to courses in their chosen Major/ Concentration, undergraduate students in all disciplines must follow a curriculum in Liberal Arts.
+In addition to courses in their chosen major/ concentration, undergraduate students in all disciplines must follow a curriculum in Liberal Arts.
 This is in fulfillment of the general education portion of their degree requirements.